-At June 30, 2023, the Company had available a committed unsecured line of credit with a syndicate of lenders maturing on September 21, 2027.
-This committed unsecured line of credit provides maximum borrowing capacity to RWB of \$700,000 with a sublimit of \$325,000 for BFC.
-Borrowing capacity available to RWB is reduced by any outstanding borrowings made by BFC.
+At June 30, 2024, the Company had available a committed unsecured line of credit with a syndicate of lenders maturing on September 21, 2027.
+This committed unsecured line of credit provides maximum borrowing capacity to the Company of \$700,000 with a sublimit of \$325,000 for BFC.
+Borrowing capacity available to the Company is reduced by any outstanding borrowings made by BFC.
 Interest rates on the borrowings are variable based on one-month Secured Overnight Financing Rate (SOFR) plus a spread which is determined based on the Company's leverage ratio as defined in the credit facility agreement.
-The interest rate on the line of credit as of June 30, 2023 was 6.64%.
-As of June 30, 2023, debt issuance costs of \$1,049 relating to this line of credit were capitalized and included in Other Assets on the Unaudited Consolidated Statement of Financial Condition.
-As of June 30, 2023, there were no amounts outstanding on the available line of credit.
+The interest rate on the line of credit as of June 30, 2024 was 6.84%.
+As of June 30, 2024, debt issuance costs of \$873 relating to this line of credit were capitalized and included in Other Assets on the Unaudited Consolidated Statement of Financial Condition.
+As of June 30, 2024, there were no amounts outstanding on the available line of credit.